Pacific Missile Test Center: Aerial targets

 The range offers both Supersonic and Subsonic targets.
 This includes both BQM-74E, BQM-34S, AQM-37C, GQM-163A, QRQ-2B Flycatcher.
 These are used for anti-Aircraft testing and is launched from Naval Air Station Point Mugu and also from San Nicolas Island.
 These can be used to simulate enemy targets and are capable of emitting different radar cross section to simulate different aircraft.
-They also offer the Qf-4 Phantom 2 for testing and evaluation of live and dummy missiles.
+They also offer the QF-4 Phantom II for testing and evaluation of live and dummy missiles.

 Sea targets

 The range also offers smaller boats for testing and evaluation of weapons.
 These are all remote controlled so that live weapons can be used.
 The range offers the HSMST, QST, FACT, and MST.
 These are capable of testing weapons that are air launched and also ones from land.